hayaba/ASPNetCoreWebAPI/README.md

 - Address
 - Email
 - Phone
-- One should be able to list, add, edit, and delete contact persons.
+- One should be able to read, add, edit, and delete contact persons (CRUD App).

 The backend should be Asp.Net Core Web API.
 Database of your choice.